 Jo-Ana D. Chase, PhD, APRN-BC, Assistant Professor, Sinclair School of Nursing

-Dr. Chase is conducting a qualitative descriptive study, interviewing caregivers of older adults who received home health care services following hospitalizations.
-She intends to address the research gap in understanding what types of caregiver training and support are needed and preferred strategies for engaging and preparing caregivers during and after care transitions.
-Aim 1 is to Explore CGs’ experiences in caring for an older adult who transitioned from hospital to home with post-acute home health care services.
-Aim 2 is to describe caregivers experiences receiving training and support from clinicians across care transitions.
+Dr. Chase conducted a qualitative descriptive study, interviewing caregivers of older adults who received home health care services following hospitalizations.
+She addressed the research gap in understanding what types of caregiver training and support are needed and preferred strategies for engaging and preparing caregivers during and after care transitions.
+Aim 1 was to Explore CGs’ experiences in caring for an older adult who transitioned from hospital to home with post-acute home health care services.
+Aim 2 was to describe caregivers experiences receiving training and support from clinicians across care transitions.

 November, 2017: Assessing and Promoting Health-Related Independence in Youth with Autism Spectrum Disorder.